mildmojo/unity-downloader/README.md

 # unity-downloader

-Small script to download published versions of [Unity](https://unity3d.com) by platform.
-Developed in February 2020 right before Train Jam 2020 was cancelled due to the incoming pandemic.
+Small script to download published installers for the [Unity3d game engine](https://unity3d.com) by platform.

+Developed in February 2020 right before [Train Jam](https://trainjam.com/) 2020 was cancelled due to the incoming pandemic.
+It's really handy to have all offline installers for all versions/platforms when you're about to make games with ~strangers~ new friends for several days without reliable internet access.

 Tested January 2024 and it still works.
 Cleaned it up a smidge.
 COVID's peaking again, too.
 Wear an N95 respirator in public indoor spaces & stay safe, friends.